 Children will learn how things that are bumpy, lumpy, and not necessarily “perfect” are often just as special as things that seem smooth and “perfect.”
-They will have an opportunity to make a tea bowl using the idea that imperfection is still important and beautiful (wabi sabi).
+They will have an opportunity to explore the idea that imperfection is still important and beautiful (wabi sabi).

 Intended Age GroupEarly childhood (ages 3-5)